dougharris/unified_docs_switcher/README.md

 Wouldn't it be nice if you were automatically seeing your version every time?
 That's what this extension helps with.

+Would you like to see it in action?
+Watch [this video](https://youtu.be/z2hHxXpTFfE).

 This was inspired by [django docs version switcher](https://github.com/jmckib/django_docs_version_switcher) and [py3redirect](https://github.com/m4tx/py3redirect).

 ## Platforms